Credit Basics for Debt Consolidation

 • The length of your credit history.
 People who have had credit for a long time generally pose less of a borrowing risk.

 • The number of times you have applied for credit.
-The number of times you have applied for loans, credit cards or other debt instruments may count against you when wanting receive yet another loan.
+The number of times you have applied for loans, credit cards or other debt instruments may count against you when wanting to receive yet another loan.

 • The number of different types of credit you have.
 Someone with a combination of installment and revolving loans is generally less risky than someone who has only a secured credit card.